-In terms of wording, the clause shall be similar to the following:
+In terms of wording, the clause should be similar to the following:

-"Contractor shall agree to defend, indemnify, and hold harmless the Owner and ______________________ (lender), and the (City/State/County) from liability and claim for damages because of bodily injury, death, property damage, sickness, disease or less and expense arising from Contractor’s Performance under this agreement to install or construct housing rehabilitation to be paid for out of the proceeds of the Owner’s rehabilitation loan.
-Contractor is acting in the capacity of an independent Contractor with respect to the Owner"
+"Contractor shall agree to defend, indemnify, and hold harmless the Owner and ______________________ (lender), and the (city/state/county) from liability and claim for damages because of bodily injury, death, property damage, sickness, disease or less any expense arising from Contractor’s Performance under this agreement to install or construct housing rehabilitation to be paid for out of the proceeds of the Owner’s rehabilitation loan.
+Contractor is acting in the capacity of an independent Contractor with respect to the Owner."